bazelbuild/rules_swift/examples/xplatform/include_dev_srch_paths/README.md

 ## Scenario

-The scenario is that a developer provides a suite of utility modules that they would like to provide as a single Bazel dependency.
+The scenario is a developer provides a suite of utility modules that they would like to provide as a single Bazel dependency.
 One module, `TestHelpers`, provides a custom assertion syntax for `XCTest` tests.
-The other module, `StringHelpers`, provides some helpers for generating string values.
+The other module, `StringHelpers`, provides functions for generating string values.
 They should be made available to clients using a single target, `Helpers`.

 ## Combine Swift modules using `swift_library`